GiladShoham/apollo-passport-local-strategy/README.md

 * Add account verification token during create user
 * Add apVerifyAccount mutation to verify the account
 * Add recoverPasswordRequest mutation to create reset password token
-* Add options to pass hooks method (onCreateUserEnd, onRecoverPasswordRequestEnd, onVerifyAccountEnd, onRecoverPasswordEnd, onLoginEnd) (for example to send verification emails)
+* Add options to pass hooks method (onCreateUserEnd, onBeforeStoreRegisteredUser, onRecoverPasswordRequestEnd, onVerifyAccountEnd, onRecoverPasswordEnd, onLoginEnd) (for example to send verification emails)
 * Improve errors format (Add error code)
 * Allow users without services to register even if their email already exist (Merge with existing user) for case that the user added from outside and not really registered
 # Align user schema (email field) with passport recommended structure from [here](http://passportjs.org/docs/profile)